writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 A Scoped Access Token is a secure token designed for frontend interactions where security is paramount.
 It grants restricted access to specific resources, such as documents or interviews linked to a particular user (identified by a UPID).
 This token is created using a Service Token, ensuring access is managed carefully and limited to the intended user.

-To obtain a Scoped Access Token, you need to generate a Service Token first.
+To obtain a Scoped Access Token, you must first generate a Service Token.
 Then, use the Service Token to request the Scoped Access Token from the authentication API.
 You should include this token in the Authorization header of your frontend API requests to maintain secure, user-specific access to the necessary resources.

 ## Using Authentication Tokens During the Interview Process